Storrito is your autopilot forInstagram Stories

 What the Eligibility Requirements Actually Filter

 The Creator Rewards Program already operates as a selective gate.
 Creators need to be at least 18 years old, have 10,000 or more followers, and have accumulated 100,000 or more views in the past 30 days.
-Content must be original, longer than one minute, and must earn at least 1,000 views on the For You feed to generate revenue.
+Content must be original, longer than one minute, and must earn at least 1,000 views on the For You feed to qualify.
 Duets, Stitches, and Photo Mode content are all ineligible.

 Adding AI restrictions on top of these filters narrows the eligible pool even further.
 Creators who relied on AI to scale video output, particularly those producing faceless content channels built entirely on synthetic voiceovers and stock-style AI visuals, are the most directly affected.